Wayneoween/dnd5e_story_hotdq/_posts/2019-01-01-The_year_before.md

 nearby in exchange for her to answer one question for us: The location of the Spellbook of Wizard "Bowgentle".
 She told us, but this information was no use to us.
-After paying her a visit, we cleaned out the Orc Encampment and returned to Phandalin to collected our reward of 100 Gold.
-On each visit to Phandalin, Finn intimately and repeatedly bonded with the local Barmaid.
+After paying her a visit, we cleaned out the Orc Encampment and returned to {% include glossary_link.html title="Phandalin" %} to collected our reward of 100 Gold.
+On each visit to
+{% include glossary_link.html title="Phandalin" %}, Finn intimately and repeatedly bonded with the local Barmaid.

-In Phandalin we also met Sildar Hallwinter, who told us about the dwarf Gundren Rockseeker who, with his two brothers Tharden and Nundro planned to re-open the legendary {% include glossary_link.html title="Wave Echo Cave" %} and reestablish the area, and Phandalin with it, as a place of fortune.
+In {% include glossary_link.html title="Phandalin" %} we also met Sildar Hallwinter, who told us about the dwarf Gundren Rockseeker who, with his two brothers Tharden and Nundro planned to re-open the legendary {% include glossary_link.html title="Wave Echo Cave" %} and reestablish the area, and {% include glossary_link.html title="Phandalin" %} with it, as a place of fortune.
 Sildar belongs to the {% include glossary_link.html title="Lord's Alliance" %}.
 His guild-brother Iarno Albrek, turned evil and was the one who founded the Redbrands, under the Mentorship of the {% include glossary_link.html title="Black Spider" %}, a major evil presence in